 MEMORY VERSE: “I am leaving you with a gift - peace of mind and heart.
 And the peace I give is a gift the world cannot give.
 So don't be troubled or afraid."
 John 14:27 (NLT)

 This Week’s Finish Line: Peace Comes Through Trusting God

 In Mark 5:1-20, Jesus met a man who was not at peace.
-The man was troubled and lived in a graveyard.
-People tried to bind him with chains but he broke free.
+The man was troubled and lived in graveyard.
+People tried to bind him with chains, but he broke free.
 He was alone, uncontrollable, and destructive.
 When Jesus found the man, though, everything changed.
 Jesus took what was troubling him and gave him peace.
-Our lives may not look exactly like this man’s did, but we are all born with troubled hearts, just like his.
+Our lives may not look exactly like this man’s did, but we are all born with troubled hearts like his.
 We are all born at war with God because of our sin.
 None of us are at peace on our own and there is nothing we can do about it.
 However, the answer to the man’s troubled heart and our own is the same: an encounter with Jesus.
 Peace only comes through trusting God.